 This is another free plugin.
 Check it out here.

 Probably the most popular SEO plugin for WordPress.
 Yeah, I also use it too, however, sometimes I do also use the All In One SEO Pack for some sites.

-With Yoast you can set it up so you can have full control over your SEO titles, create an XML sitemap to submit to Google Search console, control which pages you don’t want indexed and more.
+With Yoast, you can set it up so you can have full control over your SEO titles, create an XML sitemap to submit to Google Search console, control which pages you don’t want to be indexed, and more.